e-gov/cvi/libs/ui/src/lib/tooltip/tooltip.directive.md

 When directive is applied to HTML element then hovering over the element displays tooltip above the HTML element.

-You can customise `z-index` of the tooltip by redefining `--veera-tooltip-zindex` CSS variable in your app.
+You can customise `z-index` of the tooltip by redefining `--cvi-tooltip-zindex` CSS variable in your app.